-Central Agencies Branch (CAB) provides policy and financial advice on the central operations of the Executive Government and the Parliament.
+Central Agencies and Attorney General"s Branch (CAAB) provides policy and financial advice on the central operations of the Executive Government and the Parliament.
 These include the operations of agencies performing central functions in relation to policy advice and coordination, economics, finance and statistics, asset management and procurement, information technology, market regulation, deregulation, taxation and superannuation and electoral services.
-CAB also coordinated work on Commonwealth-State issues.

 First Assistant Secretary: Mark Thomann

 The Social Policy Division (SPD) advises the Minister for Finance and the Government on policy and financial matters in the areas of families, health, housing, community services, Indigenous affairs, aged care, veterans' affairs, and government service delivery (including through Centrelink, Medicare Australia and the Department of Human Services).
 SPD has three branches:

 The Health and Indigenous Branch (HIB) provides analysis and advice to government in the areas of health and Indigenous Affairs, including preventative health care programs, primary health care services, pharmaceutical benefits, funding for the hospital system, sport, and Indigenous health issues.
 The branch also provides policy and programs relating to Indigenous education, training, employment, families, community services, housing and land, and Indigenous-specific small agencies.